|The Frankfurt-Tipp rating:|

-Several years have passed since the Autobots and the Decepticons fought their all-decisive battle on Earth, destroying Chicago.
-The fact that the Autobots are actually the good guys who protect us humans from evil aliens does not matter to the bereaved of the victims.
-The CIA agent Harold Attinger (Kelsey Grammer) takes advantage of this attitude: he founds a special unit to hunt down and destroy all Transformers.
-At least he's pretending that's his target.
-In fact, Attinger is working with another alien robot that will give him access to the powerful Transformers technology when Attinger provides him with Optimus Prime in return.
-But after the events of Chicago, he remains missing without a trace.
-Until the tinkerer Cade Yaeger (Mark Wahlberg) buys an old truck and finds out that he has the leader of the Autobots in his barn while screwing around on the alleged scrap heap.
-And so it doesn't take long until Attinger and his men not only hunt Optimus Prime, but also Cade and his daughter Tessa (Nicola Peltz).
-But this is only the beginning of a new gigantic battle that could finally usher in the era of doom for the people…
+Several years have passed since the Autobots and the Decepticons fought their all-important battle on Earth, reducing Chicago to rubble.
+The fact that the Autobots are actually the good guys protecting us humans from evil aliens doesn't matter at all to those left behind by the victims.
+CIA agent Harold Attinger (Kelsey Grammer) takes advantage of this sentiment: he sets up a special unit to hunt down and destroy all Transformers.
+At least, that's what he pretends is his goal.
+Because actually, Attinger is working with another alien robot who will give him access to powerful Transformers technology in exchange for Attinger getting him Optimus Prime.
+But he remains without a trace after the events of Chicago.
+That is, until tinkerer Cade Yaeger (Mark Wahlberg) buys an old truck and, while tinkering with what he thinks is a pile of junk, discovers that he has the leader of the Autobots in his barn.
+And so it's not long before Attinger and his men are hunting down not only Optimus Prime, but also Cade and his daughter Tessa (Nicola Peltz).
+But this is just the beginning of a new gigantic battle that could finally usher in the era of doom for the humans.

-Besides the new actors there are of course also some new Transformers, whereby the Dinobots are likely to attract the most attention - even though they can only be seen for a short time towards the end of the movie, which is too long with almost three hours.
-Apart from that, Bay remains true to his formula for success despite all criticism.
-He neither renounces his obligatory 180-degree camera movements, nor landscape shots in an overstylised postcard idyll, nor lascivious glances at the barely covered backs of the attractive actresses.
-On the other hand, he has somewhat reduced the infantile humor of the last films, which had reached almost unbearable proportions in the second part.
-There are still some scenes that are obviously supposed to be fun for a very young audience, but all in all such moments stay within tolerable limits.
+In addition to the new cast members, there are of course a few new Transformers, with the Dinobots likely to attract the most attention - despite only being seen briefly towards the end of the film, which at almost three hours is far too long.
+Other than that, though, Bay remains true to his winning formula despite all the critical scolding.
+Neither he renounces his obligatory 180 degree tracking shots, nor landscape shots in over-stylized postcard idyll or lascivious glances at barely covered buttocks of the attractive actresses.
+On the other hand, he has toned down the infantile humour of the last films, which had taken on almost unbearable proportions in the second part.
+There are still a few scenes that are obviously intended to amuse a very young audience, but overall such moments are kept within tolerable limits.

-Anyway, in the "Transformers" movies the special effects and the action sequences are clearly in the foreground.
-And no matter what you might think of Bay and despite the script, whose lack of quality nobody can deny, you can't deny that the director has delivered first class again in the fourth infusion.
-In many fast-paced sequences, in which once again entire cities are transformed into rubble, Michael Bay offers the fans of the series exactly what they expect from him and what they want to see in a "Transformers" film.
-And anyone who still expects something different after the first three parts in the fourth film is to put it mildly to blame himself.
+Anyway, the special effects and action sequences are clearly in the foreground in the Transformers movies.
+And no matter what you may think of Bay and despite the script, whose lack of quality really no one can deny, it can not be denied in the fourth rehash that the director has delivered here again first-class.
+In many fast-paced sequences, in which once again entire cities are transformed into rubble, Michael Bay offers fans of the series exactly what they expect from him and what they want to see in a Transformers movie.
+And anyone still expecting something different in the fourth film after the first three installments has only themselves to blame, to say the least.

 An article by Frankfurt-Tipp